A large data result for vacuum Einstein's equations: Abstract

 \section{Abstract}

-We prove a semi-global existence and convergence theorem for the $(3+1)$-dimensional vacuum Einstein equations with positive cosmological constant on spacetimes $\widetilde{M} \cong M \times \mathbb{R}$, where $M$ is a closed, connected, oriented three-manifold of negative Yamabe type.
-In constant mean curvature transported spatial coordinates, we show that solutions arising from a class of arbitrarily large initial data converge to a Riemannian metric of constant negative scalar curvature in infinite Newtonian-like `time'.
-As a consequence, the Einstein-$\Lambda$ flow generically fails to produce geometrization in the sense of Thurston.
-Our results affirm a conjecture of Ringström concerning the asymptotic in-distinguishability of spatial topology in the large data regime of Einstein-$\Lambda$ dynamics.
-A related result is established for positive Yamabe type under a technical condition.
+We prove a global well-posedness and asymptotic convergence theorem for the \((3+1)\)-dimensional vacuum Einstein equations with positive cosmological constant \(\Lambda\) on globally hyperbolic spacetimes \(\widetilde M \cong M \times \mathbb R\), where \(M\) is a closed three-manifold of negative Yamabe type.
+In constant-mean-curvature transported spatial coordinates, an open set of large initial data gives rise to future-global solutions whose renormalized spatial metrics converge smoothly to a limiting metric of constant negative scalar curvature.
+The key new ingredient is an integrable damping mechanism, induced by the cosmological constant in this gauge and absent in the \(\Lambda=0\) vacuum problem, which yields time-integrable decay for the nonlinear evolution.
+As a consequence, the Einstein--\(\Lambda\) flow does not in general canonically encode the Thurston geometrization of the underlying three-manifold.
+This confirms a conjecture of Ringstr\"om on the asymptotic topological indistinguishability of large-data Einstein--\(\Lambda\) dynamics.
+An analogous theorem is also proved for manifolds of positive Yamabe type, under an additional technical hypothesis.

 {

 }